 The main stage!

-The Bard of Ely, who’s ‘Druid’s Prayer’ started both the festival and the compilation album off.
+The Bard of Ely, who’s ‘Druid’s Prayer’ started both the compilation album and the festival.

 It’s Jo and Danny band, Mathew Priest, Richard King, Gary Aylesbroke and Lee Goodall.